 - Talk to your

 - Call a healthcare

 provider right away

 - Helpful information

 What is OPDIVO?

-OPDIVO is a prescription medicine used to treat kidney cancer (renal cell carcinoma).
-OPDIVO is for adult patients who:
+OPDIVO is a prescription medicine used to treat people who have kidney cancer (renal cell carcinoma), and who:

 Have renal cell carcinoma that has spread or grown after treatment with other cancer medications.